iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Post-Modern Period (c. 1945 – Present).md

         *   *Key Work:* ***The Bloody Chamber***.
     *   **John Barth**: An American writer known for his postmodern and metafictional fiction.
         *   *Key Works:* *The Floating Opera*, *The Sot-Weed Factor*.

+---

+**Summary for Quick Revision:**

+Post-Modernism (c.
+1945-Present) is a critical and playful reaction against Modernism, accepting chaos and fragmentation as reality.
+Influenced by WWII's horrors, the rise of Post-Structuralism (Derrida, Foucault), and the Information Age, it rejects "grand narratives" (Lyotard).
+Key concepts include pastiche, irony, intertextuality, metafiction (including historiographic metafiction), hyperreality (Baudrillard), and magic realism.
+Major theorists include Lyotard, Derrida, Foucault, and Baudrillard.
+Key playwrights are from the Theatre of the Absurd (Beckett, Pinter).
+Notable novelists include Kurt Vonnegut, Joseph Heller, John Fowles, Salman Rushdie, Angela Carter, and John Barth.